-If the Lebkuchen part of the cookies should be hard it will become softer.
+If the Lebkuchen part of the cookies should be solid it will become softer.
 But it should not be crumbly.
 If this is happening something went wrong.
 Make sure to use an extremely sharp knife to cut them.

 They taste the best when kept in a tin box before serving them.
+Happy Baking!